Federated Learning Model Aggregation in Heterogenous Aerial and Space Networks: Experiment Results

-As shown in Fig. \ref{entropy}, we performed weighted averaging using entropy with different $\lambda$ on MNIST, FashionMNIST, and CIFAR10.
-WeiAvg with a wide range of $\lambda$ shows superiority over vanilla FedAvg.
+As shown in Fig. \ref{Tune_WeiAvgCS_Lambda} (a), we performed WeiAvgCS using variance with different $\lambda$ on FashionMNIST.
+WeiAvgCS with a wide range of $\lambda$ shows superiority over vanilla FedAvg.
 Large $\lambda$ like 10 may introduce a large advantage initially while causing instability in the later epochs.
-Later, we used \textit{projection} as an approximation of entropy to perform the same experiment as shown in Fig. \ref{projection}.
-The accuracy line shows a similar pattern with Fig. \ref{entropy}.
-This proved that our algorithm works and could achieve better convergence performance over FedAvg.
+Later, we used \textit{projection} as an approximation of variance to perform the same experiment as shown in Fig. \ref{Tune_WeiAvgCS_Lambda} (b).
+The accuracy line shows a similar pattern with Fig. \ref{Tune_WeiAvgCS_Lambda} (a).
+This proved that our algorithm works and could achieve better convergence performance over FedAvg on a wide range of $\lambda$ choices.